payamparvizi/adaptive_optics_gym/README.md

 ## Acknowledgement

-This work was graciously funded by the [University of Ottawa](https://www.uottawa.ca) and the National Research Council of Canada's [AI for Design Challenge program](https://nrc.canada.ca/en/research-development/research-collaboration/programs/artificial-intelligence-design-challenge-program).
+This research was supported by the National Science and Engineering Research Council (NSERC) of Canada through Discovery grant RGPIN-2022-03921, and by the National Research Council (NRC) of Canada's [AI for Design Challenge program](https://nrc.canada.ca/en/research-development/research-collaboration/programs/artificial-intelligence-design-challenge-program) through the AI4D grant AI4D-135-2.